andrew/ultimate-awesome/README.md

 - [sponsorship](https://github.com/Neuro-Hack/sponsorship) - A list of potential sponsors for hackathons.
 - [awesome-ros-tools](https://github.com/oleg-Shipitko/awesome-ros-tools) - The list of tools and packages for Robot Operating System development!.
 - [awesome-air-quality](https://github.com/openaq/awesome-air-quality) - An awesome list of air quality resources.
-- [awesome-tor](https://github.com/polycarbohydrate/awesome-tor) - An awesome list all about Tor (The Onion Router).
+- [awesome-dynamic-NeRF](https://github.com/pdaicode/awesome-dynamic-NeRF) - A curated list of awesome neural radiance fields for dynamic scenes.
 - [awesome-combine](https://github.com/riteshhgupta/awesome-combine) - A collaborative list of awesome Combine resources and libraries.
 Feel free to contribute!.
 - [top-pharma50](https://github.com/servierhub/top-pharma50) - Top open source software from the top 50 pharmaceutical companies.
 - [awesome-probabilistic-planning](https://github.com/thiagopbueno/awesome-probabilistic-planning) - A curated list of online resources for probabilistic planning: papers, software and research groups around the world!.
 - [awesome-ai-image](https://github.com/xaramore/awesome-ai-image) - A curated list of awesome AI tools for image processing, editing, enhancement, and more.
 - [awesome-ai-writing](https://github.com/xaramore/awesome-ai-writing) - A curated list of Awesome AI tools for writing, content creation, grammar checking, and more.
 - [awesome-multiversx-dev-resources](https://github.com/xdevguild/awesome-multiversx-dev-resources) - Awesome MultiversX dev resources: Smart contracts, SDKs, dev libraries, articles, tutorials, all other dev stuff.
-- [awesome-xmake](https://github.com/xmake-examples/awesome-xmake) - 💕 A curated list of awesome XMake projects, plugins, examples and others.
 - [awesome-few-shot-learning-in-nlp](https://github.com/zhjohnchan/awesome-few-shot-learning-in-nlp) - A curated list of few-shot learning in NLP. :-).
 - [Awesome-of-Time-Series-Augmentation](https://github.com/zwzhang123/Awesome-of-Time-Series-Augmentation) - A curated list of time series augmentation resources.
 - [awesome-rust-zh-cn](https://github.com/zzy/awesome-rust-zh-cn) - Rust棒棒哒！资源大全中文版。.
 - [awesome-devs-on-tiktok](https://github.com/awesometechtok/awesome-devs-on-tiktok) - A community-built list of developers making content on TikTok!.
 - [awesome-botman](https://github.com/botman/awesome-botman) - A curated list of awesome projects and resources for BotMan.
 - [awesome-openid-connect](https://github.com/cerberauth/awesome-openid-connect) - OpenID Connect, the authentication protocol and identity layer on top of OAuth 2.0 used in many SSO and adopted in many social logins (Apple, Facebook, Google, .etc).
 Find this curated list of providers, services, libraries, and resources to adopt it and know more about existing specs.
+- [awesome-mapbox-external-developer-resources](https://github.com/chriswhong/awesome-mapbox-external-developer-resources) - An awesome list of third-party developer resources to help you work with the Mapbox suite of location-based services, APIs, ADKs, libraries, and data.
 - [qml-vqa-library](https://github.com/ericardomuten/qml-vqa-library) - A curated list of recent textbooks, reviews, perspectives, and research papers related to quantum machine learning, variational quantum algorithms, tensor networks, and classical machine learning applications in quantum systems.
 - [awesome-dev-articles](https://github.com/ESSS/awesome-dev-articles) - A curated list of articles selected by the ESSS Dev team.
 - [awesome-github-star](https://github.com/huruji/awesome-github-star) - 我在 GitHub 上 star 过的项目整理.